 Of course, that's Johann Sebastian Bach on the right.
 At home, he wears his hair loose, only on the road you see him with a wig.

-About the title and the initial pun in the headline and first paragraph.
-"Classic for Children" (Klassik für Kinder)... sure, what else, should be the title of the book?!
+About the title and the initial pun in the headline and in the first paragraph.
+"Classic for Children" (Klassik für Kinder) ... sure, what else, that should be the title of the book?!
 Until the time when the letters were selected, the quotes collected and the exciting references compiled.
-"Classical music for Children" ... and I researched whether another music fan had already come up with this grandiose term.
-"Classical music for Children".
+"Classical Music for Children" ... and I researched whether another music fan had already come up with this grandiose term.
+"Classical Music for Children".
 And there you go, dozens have come up in the meantime.
 A whole book column is called in such a way with Amazon.
 And of course there are music offers with the title "Classical Music for Children".
 And what do you do if you want to print a complete edition of a book with this title: You research even better and get the feeling: There is a dispute looming.
 Which you might lose and then "can" dispose your books.
 Of course, no one wants that and so the creative team – that is, my husband and I – sat down together and researched other options.
 And what comes out of it and is close enough to "Classic for Children"?
-Correct: "Classical music and Children" or just ...
+Correct: "Classical Music and ( ! ) Children" or just ...
 "Children and Classical Music".
 And because "Klassik und Kinder" sounds almost exactly like "Klassik für Kinder", that's why this title "won the race".

 Around 60 cute letters were sent by elementary school students to Johann Sebastian Bach, the Duke of Weimar and the King of Prussia.
-What a delightful musical gift for friends, acquaintances, the piano teacher or the organist.
+What a delightful musical gift for friends, acquaintances, your piano teacher or your organist.
 If only they speak enough German.

-Of course, we at the publishing house do a little advertising for the children's theater "Piano Theater Santa", since such cool togetherness led to the publication "Bach and Children" ("Bach and Children").
+Of course, we at the Publishing House do a little advertising for the children's theater "Piano Theater Santa", since such cool togetherness led to the publication "Bach and Children" ("Bach und Kinder").